 With so much going on, it can be daunting to undertake an effort to reform your customer service.
 Blindly following best practices without truly grasping the essence of the concept can often result in a facade of customer-centricity, as opposed to a truly transformative experience.

 In order to make a fundamental change in how they provide support, businesses must bring about a cultural change at every level of their organization.
-After all, companies known for exemplary customer support are not lauded for their call center KPIs; they are lauded for the way they make their customers feel.
+After all, companies known for exemplary call center customer service are not lauded for their key performance indicators (KPIs); they are lauded for the way they make their customers feel.
 What steps can companies take to promote and foster a customer-centric culture?
+The answer is: through empathy.

 Empathy is the ability to share or understand the feelings of others.
 It’s an essential element of everyday relationships and can be equally powerful when it comes to company-customer relationships.